Skip to main content

 Auto-router

 Send model: "haimaker/auto" and the auto-router picks the right model for each request.
-It looks at what the request actually needs (vision, tool use, long context) and matches keywords in the prompt against rules you define.
+It checks what the request actually needs (vision, tool use, long context), then compares the prompt against routing rules you define by example.

-You configure it in the dashboard -- set up a model pool, add routing rules, and assign the router to your API keys.
-No code changes required beyond swapping the model name.
+You configure it in the dashboard -- set up routing rules, pick a default model, and assign the router to your API keys.
+No code changes beyond swapping the model name.

 Quick start